Is managing your nonprofit a bit of a challenge? Do you feel like you spend too much time reading, replying, and sending emails?

 Sort and Filter Your Inbox

-A great way to manage your inbox is to set up automatic sorting and filters in your inbox.
+A great way to manage your inbox is to set up automatic sorting and filtering.
 All email providers have them!

-Maybe you receive emails regularly from Michelle, your treasurer.
-You can create a special folder named “treasury” or “Michelle” and her emails will automatically be sent there!
-The same idea applies to newsletters, advertisements, etc.
+For example, you regularly receive emails from Michelle, your treasurer.
+You can create a special folder named "treasury" or "finance" and her emails will automatically be filtered into this folder.
+The same idea applies to newsletters, advertisements, articles, etc.

 The more organized your inbox, the better!

-The average number of emails in an inbox is 3,495.
-That is a huge number!
+People have an average of 3,495 emails in their inbox.
+Did you just check yours?
+We bet you did!
 Most people do not take the time to delete or archive unnecessary emails.

 So why not do a little tidying up?

-Start by taking the time you have given yourself to focus only on your emails.
-After you have gone through and read your most recent emails, why not take some time to delete old ones?
+Start by using some of your dedicated email time.
+After you have gone through and read your most recent emails, use what is left to delete old ones.

 When you are all done, maybe set yourself a little reminder to do it again in a few weeks.
 It is a great habit!

 Sonia is ready to make new habits to help her nonprofit keep a clean inbox!